lancedb/lancedb/docs/src/migration.md

     ```

-You can also use a schema driven approach that should be familiar to python users
+You can also use a schema driven approach, which parallels the Pydantic integration in our Python SDK:

 ```ts
 const func = getRegistry().get("openai").create({apiKey: API_KEY});